simshadows/discord-mentionbot/README.md

 TODO:

+* (VERY IMPORTANT) Clean up synchronization.
+* (VERY IMPORTANT) Figure out why message caching sometimes freezes.
+This doesn't appear to cause an exception traceback printout, and while it's frozen, it just doesn't do anything.
+* (VERY IMPORTANT) Figure out how to deal with the weird discord.py bug where sometimes, the server owner attribute is `None` and the server owner doesn't even appear in the list of users, meaning one less user than there actually are exists.
+The bot currently handles this error by restarting itself over and over until the bug is somehow resolved, but this can sometimes go on indefinitely.
+* (IMPORTANT): Figure out how to fix the issue with `serveractivitystatistics.py` where, on larger servers, it fails to send back the results of a query and the whole bot crashes (and thus restarts).
+The result of the query, however, still sit in the root of the repository and may be retrieved.
 * Implement "core modules" and put privilege management, module management, help messages, the misc commands module, and more things into "core modules".
 These core modules:
 	* do not show when you use `/mods` (but have good help messages),
 	* are **ALWAYS** installed by default,